-Project Proponents choosing the ACR Buffer Pool as the risk mitigation mechanism agree to the ACR Buffer Pool Terms and Conditions (Exhibit 1), which detail the operation of the Buffer Pool and requirements of the Project Proponent.
+Project Proponents choosing the ACR Buffer Pool as the risk mitigation mechanism agree to the latest published version of the ACR Buffer Pool Terms and Conditions, which detail the operation of the Buffer Pool and requirements of the Project Proponent.
 Generally, the project contributes to the Buffer Pool account the number of offsets as determined by the project-specific risk assessment in order to replace unforeseen losses.
 ACR has sole management and operational control over the offsets in the Buffer Pool.